fsoubes/FilterRank/rank_filters.md

 The separability comes from the property of the maximum operator.
 If S and T are two sets of numbers, then

-![Property of the maximun operator](https://github.com/fsoubes/FilterRank/blob/master/images/formule1.png)
-#### Equation 2-1: Property of the maximun operator.
+![Property of the maximun operator](https://github.com/fsoubes/FilterRank/blob/master/images/formule1.png) ** Equation 2-1: Property of the maximun operator.**

-The same applies to the minimum operator:
+The same applies to the minimum operator :

-![Property of the min operator](https://github.com/fsoubes/FilterRank/blob/master/images/formule2.png)
-#### Equation 2-2: Property of the min operator.
+![Property of the min operator](https://github.com/fsoubes/FilterRank/blob/master/images/formule2.png) ** Equation 2-2: Property of the min operator.**

 For the minimun filters.
 An easy way to obtain the result is to use and adapt the maiximun filter.
 In fact we can pre- and post-process the image to get the desired result, using the formula:

-![Formula of the conversion between max I and min I](https://github.com/fsoubes/FilterRank/blob/master/images/minmax.png)
-#### Equation 3-3 Formula of the conversion between max I and min I.
+![Formula of the conversion between max I and min I](https://github.com/fsoubes/FilterRank/blob/master/images/minmax.png) ** Equation 3-3 Formula of the conversion between max I and min I.**

 ## Variance filter